simiancreative/jirago/README.md

 ## Install

-Build the tool for you system
+In the root of the project, Build the tool

 ```
 go build .